Skip to main content

 Finally, employers must take steps to ensure that high performance work systems remain effective over time.
 This includes regularly assessing the system’s effectiveness and making changes when necessary.
 It is also important to recognize the importance of ongoing training and development programs for employees, as these can help keep morale high while ensuring that workforce skills remain relevant.

-What Executives Should Know About High Performance Work Systems
+What Leaders Should Know About High Performance Work Systems

 While high performance work systems can offer many benefits to businesses, there are also some potential drawbacks to consider.
 These include: